 - The net measures 10 m: 0.88 m at the center and 0.92 m at the ends.

-- The back walls are 4 m in total: 3 m of wall + 1 m of fencing.
+- The back walls are 4 m in total: 3 m of wall + 1 m of mesh fence.

-- The sides can follow several variants (3 m and 2 m zones, fencing up to 3 m or 4 m depending on the configuration).
+- The sides can follow several variants (3 m and 2 m zones, mesh fence up to 3 m or 4 m depending on the configuration).